Timezone difference when outsourcing- A hurdle or an opportunity?

 Incorporate Agile Model to overcome timezone difference when outsourcing

 Agile Business Model is a relatively new approach that businesses are adopting.
 It aims at building flexible organisational capabilities with role mobility and informational transparency as its core.

-So, if you have outsourced your accounting needs offshore where time difference can be a hurdle, an agile business model can help you streamline communication and workflow, thereby boosting the overall productivity.
+So, if you have outsourced your accounting needs offshore, where time differences can be a hurdle, an agile business model can help you streamline communication and workflow, thereby boosting overall productivity.
 Adopting an agile model allows you to allocate resources flexibly as and when needed without disrupting the normal functioning of the business.